 Wright’s athletic career began in track and field.
 A sprinter, he competed at the 2007 IAAF World Championships as a member of 4x100m relay team and won bronze in the 100m at the 2007 World University Games.
 But after coming up short in his attempt to qualify for Beijing 2008 he sought out a new sport.

-Got his start in track and field at age seven… Competed at the 2007 IAAF World Championships and the 2005 and 2007 World University Games in athletics… First tried bobsleigh in the summer of 2009… Earned his Bachelor of Physical Education (Activity and Nutrition) from the University of Alberta… Enjoys listening to music, playing bass guitar and watching movies… Works in the area of wellness promotion, education people about nutrition and physical fitness… Nickname: Wolverine… Favourite Olympic memory is the fan support while competing at the Games… Loves hats and always brings them with him on the road and also collects them during his travels… Favourite motto: I can I do, I will… Favourite quotes: “If there is no enemy within, the enemy outside can do us no harm” – African proverb and “If there is no struggle, there is no progress” – Frederick Douglass…
+Getting into the Sport: Got his start in track and field at age seven… Competed at the 2007 IAAF World Championships and the 2005 and 2007 World University Games in athletics… First tried bobsleigh in the summer of 2009… Outside Interests: Earned his Bachelor of Physical Education (Activity and Nutrition) from the University of Alberta in 2007… Completed studies in Remedial Massage Therapy in 2017… Has a job as a Manual and Rehabilitative Therapist… Enjoys listening to music, playing bass guitar, watching movies, playing Scrabble and Words with Friends… Odds and Ends: First had his Olympic dream sparked while watching the 4x100m relay team win gold at Atlanta 1996… Creates his competition music playlist the day before a race… Nicknamed Wolverine, but says he’s now more like Old Man Logan… Favourite Olympic memory is the fan support while competing at the Games… Favourite motto: I can, I do, I will… Favourite quotes: “If there is no enemy within, the enemy outside can do us no harm” – African proverb and “If there is no struggle, there is no progress” – Frederick Douglass…

 Olympic Winter Games: 2018 – 16th (4-man); 2014 – 9th (4-man); 2010 – 5th